fasthall/gochariots/README.md

 ## Issues (TODO)

-* Preallocated buffer may not be big enough.
+* Reading buffer may require memory more than the capacity. (totalLength > physical memory)
 * Indexing hash collision needs to be checked.
 * Multiple tag read support.